lenhuy2106/pivot.bots/README.md

     java -Dninja.port=9000 -Dninja.mode=test -jar pivot-bot-1.0.jar

 And call [http://localhost:9000](http://localhost:9000).
+To use a pre-trained bot, import the included **FroBa**.db file.
+It assesses your affinity to either backend or frontend dev.
 # Build from source
 You need [Apache Maven](https://maven.apache.org/download.cgi) (Win/Unix) installed.
 In the project directory, use